haberdashPI/vscode-modal-keys/tutorial.md

 ## Commands with Counts

-Some commands allow repeating them by typing first a number.
+In Vim, you can repeat commands by typing a number first.
 For example,
 <key>3</key><key>j</key> moves the cursor down three lines.
 When you type numbers
 as part of a key sequence, ModalKeys stores these as a number, which you can access using the `__count` variable.